aeckar/hass/README.md

 **v1.1**

 - JitPack support fixed
 - Changed name of `protocol` to `protocolOf`.
 - `read` and `write` are now assigned as properties

 **v2.0**

 - All serialized values are now prefixed by a unique, 1-byte code, ensuring memory safety
 - For object types, serialization by protocol prepends the class name to serialized data
 - Superclasses can now be deserialized from a serialized subclass with a defined protocol
 - Added I/O protocols for primitive array types, object array types, lists, and types implementing `Iterable`
 - `protocolOf` now returns a `ProtocolSpecification`, allowing storage of protocol specifications
 - Nullable types can now be serialized with their respective functions

+**v2.1**

+- Protocols are no longer defined to the global scope, but to a `ProtocolSet`
+- Protocols for primitive types, primitive arrays, and `String`s can no longer be defined
+- Now restricts reference type read/write to result of qualified `deserializer`/`serializer`
+- Reference types can now be written to binary with the protocol of one of their superclasses or interfaces
+- Failure to define either `read` or `write` once now throws a more detailed exception
+- Renamed the following functions:
+  - `InputStream.binary` -> `InputStream.deserializer`
+  - `OutputStream.binary` -> `OutputStream.serializer`
+- Renamed the following classes:
+  - `BinaryInput` -> `Deserializer`
+  - `BinaryOutput` -> `Serializer`